Bruce-Hopkins/Portfolio-site/README.md

  ## Dev notes

  - sidebar.php is not being used because I decided it wasn't needed.
 I kept it just in case I wanted to add a sidebar to the blog side of the website.
  - In the new.js file there is a line to asure that none of the rest of the elements load before the whole page has loaded.
-Although the
 ```javascript
 $(window).load(function() {
     $("#cover").hide();